ChaosLabsInc/dydx-cli/README.md

 When first starting, the CLI will show that you're logged out, like so:
 <img width="554" alt="image" src="https://user-images.githubusercontent.com/25058984/157411049-dabdc77b-80c1-4e52-b2e8-a94ca16b1bca.png">

-- In order to authenticate you CLI against dYdXthe wallet private key is required, once, to fetch the dYdXcredentials.
-The key will not be saved, but the dYdXcredentials will be stored into the `config/config.json`.
+- In order to authenticate you CLI against dYdX the wallet private key is required, once, to fetch the dYdX credentials.
+The key will not be saved, but the dYdX credentials will be stored into the `config/config.json`.

 1. Go to _'Authentication Options'_ in the main menu.
 2. Go to _'Login Using Ethereum Private Key'_